clearcapital/cc-react-scripts/README.md

 - All other files that are wanted directly in the root of the app can simply be added to the `template/` directory.

+## Development
+At the time, I haven't found a clear way to directly test cc-react-scripts without publishing to npm registry\* for use with create-react-app.
+To avoid doing so for every change, we can test on the app the gets created via the script:

+1. *Testing webpack configs*: run `npm run eject` from the newly created app, and make changes within the config folder.
+2. *Testing app template*: simply modify the files under `src/`

+Be sure to copy over the files after finishing edits.
+If you _must_ test a change that requires create-react-app (eg, testing webpack configs with no eject), run the publish script with the beta option: `./publish.sh beta`

+>\* In theory, it should be possible to run `create-react-app my-app --scripts-version /absolute/path/to/this/module`, but the init script doesn't seem to play nicely with it.
+Maybe someday.

 ## Publishing to Npm

 In order to update the cc-react-scripts registry, you need to first register a user account with npm.